 While all types of anxiety can impair communication, different issues may come up based on the type of anxiety you experience.

 Because different issues are at play, there are also different methods that you can use to help ensure that you communicate a bit better, and to ensure that you don't allow your communication issues to cause further anxiety.
 Consider the following:

-- Tell the Other Person – When something is keeping you from focusing, be open about it with the person you're communicating with.
-While most people don't like their anxiety issues out there, the truth is that people can tell when you're anxious, and when you try to hide it you'll often find that you experience more anxiety.
-Better to tell the other person "I've been tripping over my tongue a lot recently" or "I'm sorry, I actually started hyperventilating and it's causing me to feel a bit lightheaded" than to try to pretend you're okay and still struggle in the conversation.
+- Tell the Other Person When something is keeping you from focusing, be open about it with the person you're communicating with.
+While most people don't like their anxiety to be known, the truth is that people can tell when you're anxious, and when you try to hide it you'll often find that you experience more anxiety.
+It may be better to tell the other person "I've been tripping over my tongue a lot recently" or "I'm sorry, I’m feeling a bit lightheaded" rather than trying to pretend that you're okay and struggle through the conversation.

-- Don't Overthink – Of course, telling someone not to overthink is easier said than done, but speaking stream of conscious is something that people can practice.
-It makes sense that you want to make sure you don't say anything silly or embarrassing, but if overthinking is causing you to say things silly or embarrassing, than what value did overthinking have?
+- Don't Overthink Of course, telling someone not to overthink is easier said than done.
+It makes sense that you want to make sure you don't say anything silly or embarrassing, but if overthinking is causing you to say things in an odd way, then what value did overthinking have?
 Try to talk as you think, and if you say something embarrassing so be it.

 - Practice Conversing The more often you engage in conversation with people, the easier you may find it to be.
 Try practicing conversing with someone you feel comfortable with.
 You can also try to practice holding a conversation when you are alone.
 Make sure to speak aloud, not just in your mind, since this is what you will have to do when speaking with another person.